farigab/china1/README.md

-# Node.js PayPal REST SDK Sample
+# Node.js PayPal REST SDK

 Example showing how to use the PayPal REST SDK with Node.js to take a payment